wwongandy/diary-sharing-app/README.md

 - Simple fuzzy search usage for diaries.
 - Deploy to Heroku.
 - Adding UI to application with Semantic UI (if enough time).
+- Implement automated testing using Mocha (Should be done before project even starts its production).